 Engaeus orramakunna is currently listed as Vulnerable under the Tasmanian Threatened Species Protection Act (1995) according to guidelines from the Scientific Advisory Committee (SAC).
-The species is also listed as Vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act (1999) based on IUCN (1994) criteria.
+The species has also been nominated for listing as Vulnerable under the Commonwealth Endangered Species Protection Act (1992) based on IUCN (1994) criteria.
 According to EFN-modified criteria for sessile species (as per Keith 1998), E. orramakunna satisfies the guidelines for Vulnerable under both State and Commonwealth Acts as:

-- its linear range is less than 50km (Rule B); - its extent of occurrence is less than 2000km2 (Rule B); - 90% of mature individuals occur in 10 or less populations (Criteria B1); - there is a continuing decline or potential decline due to the operation of threatening processes throughout its range (Criteria B2).
+- its linear range is less than 50km (Rule B); - its extent of occurrence is less than 2000km2 (Rule B); - 90% of mature individuals occur in 10 or less populations (Criteria B1); - and there is a continuing decline or potential decline due to the operation of threatening processes throughout its range (Criteria B2).

 Although E. orramakunna is likely to be the most secure of the four species covered by this recovery plan, there are insufficient data on the long term effects of the above threatening processes on the species.
-The species was identified as a Category 2 fauna species (requiring a combination of reservation and management prescription, with protection required in areas of high quality habitat) under the Tasmanian Comprehensive Regional Assessment process (Tasmanian Public Land Use Commission 1997).
-It has ultimately been identified as a Priority Species "...requiring recovery action"
+The species was identified as a Category 2 fauna species (requiring a combination of reservation and management prescription, with protection required in areas of high quality habitat) under the Tasmanian comprehensive regional assessment process (Tasmanian Public Land Use Commission 1997).
+It has ultimately been identified as a Priority Species "...requiring recovery action" under the Tasmanian Regional Forest Agreement

-under the Tasmanian Regional Forest Agreement (Attachment 2, Part A.1) signed between the Commonwealth of Australia and the State of Tasmania in November 1997.
+(Attachment 2, Part A.1) signed between the Commonwealth of Australia and the State of Tasmania in November 1997.